Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-zooming-background-images.md

 You might be familiar with this **background zoom** effect.
 You hover over a card, and the image gets bigger.

-Well, today, you will learn how to zoom into an image with Tailwind CSS!
+Today, you will learn how to zoom into an image with Tailwind CSS!

 The end result will look like this: